SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 * Python module’s main purpose is for batch processing, which means, python functions will occur chunk by chunk separately.
 For example, for ‘max’ function (which is aggregational function), instead of getting one maximum value from all chunks, we will get the maximum per chunk.
 * Chunk processing is limited to default chunk size (E.g. 1M), and cannot be customized when invoked.
-* In addition to memory constraints, we have no control over RAM memory consumed within the Python module which may cause runtime errors of OOM.
+* In addition to the defined memory limits, the Python module’s internal RAM usage cannot be controlled, which may lead to out-of-memory (OOM) runtime errors.
+These memory constraints apply to all RAM consumed by the custom code executed within the Python Server.
 * Python functions that would print to stdout would be visible only where Python module’s process is running.
 * Error handling should work properly, Python errors would get raised in Sqream as runtime errors.
-* Python module’s file path - Currently local paths are supported only.
+* Python module file path — Only local paths are currently supported.
+“Local paths” refer to paths that are either relative or absolute within the Python Server’s execution directory.

 Unsupported functionalities:
 """"""""""""""""""""""""""""

-* Nested Python module calls are not supported, functions that call other Python module functions, etc.
+* Nested Python module calls are not supported.
+In other words, a Python UDF cannot invoke another Python UDF or any additional function executed through the Python Server.
-* Currently will be supported only on current DB.
+* The functionality is currently limited to the active database and does not support cross-database access.